insight-icon/terragrunt-aws-icon/icon/register/README.md

 - Puts the necessary details.json file in a bucket publicly accessible
 - Outputs the commands you need to run in preptools

+**Make sure you have 2000 ICX registration fee in your wallet for mainnet and you have testnet tokens for testnet**

 Future versions will run preptools automatically and will be idempotent (ie can run as many times as you want without breaking things).

 ## Using this module